 The Graduate School coordinates the awarding of scholarships by individual academic and service units to graduate and professional students.
 At the same time, Student Financial Aid reviews all graduate student awards to ensure federal guidelines and limitations are met when any federal aid is also being sought.

 When scholarship students are also receiving federal aid, their scholarship awards should show as part of their online financial aid award offer.
 This combined listing allows for students to better understand their financial resources and Student Financial Aid to meet federal and institutional aid policies.

-While you are sometimes able to accept a scholarship amount as part of your online financial aid award, this may not complete the scholarship acceptance process.
+While scholarship awards show as accepted as part of your online financial aid award, the scholarship acceptance process may not be complete.
 Scholarships often have specific agreements outlining the terms and conditions of the award.
 These agreements accompany any letter sent by an awarding office and often need to be returned to the awarding office in order to secure the scholarship award.
-Failure to return a required agreement may result in a delay or loss of scholarship funding.
+Failure to return any required agreement may result in a delay or loss of scholarship funding.
 Carefully read all communication regarding your scholarship award.

 Though every effort is made to maintain compliance with federal aid and institutional scholarship policies prior to award disbursement, the speed of processes to post aid funds may require some adjustments to funding following the payment to a student biill or a refund made to the student.